antokhio/strapi-plugin-categorizer/README.md

 6. After you set up, you should be able to select relations based on your structure, when you hit save, you should get array of relations in `categories` field.

-### Current state
+### FEATURES

 - [x] supports multiple categorizer fields per collection
 - [x] supports user created collections
-- [x] feature: multiple categorizers on one target\*
+- [x] feature: multiple categorizers on one target*
+- [x] feature: clear for categorizer dropdown
 - [ ] need validation for user entered configuration data

-_multiple categorizers on one target_ - allows to target same relation field from more then one categorizer to handle case where you need additional categories, like Gifts or New.
+_* multiple categorizers on one target_ - allows to target same relation field from more then one categorizer to handle case where you need additional categories, like Gifts or New.

 ### About